top of page

 Working with Ayahuasca CAN carry health risks.
 It is crucial for your safety to disclose any known medical condition and currently used medications.
 You are required to inform us fully of all your mental health problems, past and present.
 Your disclosure MUST be absolutely honest and complete.

-Ayahuasca is known to be an effective reversible monoamine oxidase inhibitor (MAOI), which allows for the DMT to be orally active, and can be extremely dangerous if taken in conjunction with antidepressants.
+Ayahuasca is known to be an effective reversible monoamine oxidase inhibitor (MAOI), which allows for the DMT to be orally active and can be extremely dangerous if taken in conjunction with antidepressants.

 Selective serotonin reuptake inhibitors (SSRIs) used to treat depression, such as, but not limited to: